JerryJohnsonLee/bluetooth-usb-peripheral-relay/README.md

    ```bash
    go install github.com/go-task/task/v3/cmd/task@latest
    ```

    > Note: You may need to add $(go env GOPATH)/bin to your PATH environment variable with the second command.

-## ⚠️ Caution
+## ⚠️ Note on Setup

 **Please read before proceeding:**

-This project is currently in an experimental state and has only been tested on a limited number of devices.
-While it works well for my use case, please be aware that:
+This project has been tested and works well on the Raspberry Pi Zero W 2, though it's still in development.
+While the setup process is straightforward, please note:

-- The scripts modify system-level configurations and USB settings
+- The setup scripts will modify some Raspberry Pi system configurations (USB and Bluetooth settings)
-- Incorrect USB gadget configuration could potentially require a fresh OS installation to recover
+- If something goes wrong during USB gadget setup, you may need to reflash your Raspberry Pi's OS
-- The project has only been tested on a small number of devices and configurations
+- The project has been tested primarily on Raspberry Pi Zero W 2 with DietPi OS
-- This is a personal project, not production-ready software
+- This is a community project built for learning and experimentation

-**Before running this project, you should:**
+**Before running this project:**

-- Only use it on devices where you can easily reinstall the OS if needed
+- Make sure you have a backup of your Raspberry Pi's SD card if needed
-- Carefully review all scripts and code before execution
+- Review the scripts to understand what system changes will be made
-- Have a backup plan in case something goes wrong
+- Be familiar with basic Raspberry Pi administration
-- Be comfortable with Linux system administration and USB configurations
+- Have a way to reflash your SD card if necessary

-I cannot guarantee this will work on all devices or configurations.
-Proceed at your own risk.
+While the setup process is generally safe, please proceed thoughtfully and feel free to ask questions if you're unsure about any step.

 ## Setup